Import your project from Bitbucket Server to GitLab

 - The user will be prompted to enter the URl, username, and password or personal access token to login to Bitbucket.
 These credentials are preserved only as long as the importer is running.

 - The importer will attempt to list all the current repositories on the Bitbucket Server.

 - Upon selection, the importer will clone the repository and import pull requests and comments.

 When issues/pull requests are being imported, the Bitbucket importer tries to find the author's e-mail address with a confirmed e-mail address in the GitLab user database.
 If no such user is available, the project creator is set as the author.
 The importer will append a note in the comment to mark the original creator.

 The importer will create any new namespaces (groups) if they don't exist or in the case the namespace is taken, the repository will be imported under the user's namespace that started the import process.

 Sign in to GitLab and go to your dashboard.

 Click on the "Bitbucket Server" button.
 If the button is not present, enable the importer in Admin > Application Settings > Visibility and access controls > Import sources.

 Enter your Bitbucket Server credentials.

 Click on the projects that you'd like to import or Import all projects.
-You can also select the namespace under which each project will be imported.
+You can also filter projects by name and select the namespace under which each project will be imported.